Roasted Pork Tenderloin with Apples

 “This pork tenderloin is easy to assemble and prepare—plus, it makes for a nice alternative to turkey or roast beef, which are so often served during the holidays.
 And who doesn’t love a one-pot dish?!”

-1 (2 pounds) boneless center cut pork loin, trimmed and tied
+1 (2-pound) boneless center-cut pork loin, trimmed and tied

 salt and pepper